SJTU-DENG-Lab/Think-Then-Generate/README.md

 - For the LLM Encoder: It is reinforced using image-grounded rewards focusing on semantic alignment.
 This forces the model to activate latent world knowledge and infer precise visual details that are critical for accurate generation.

-- For the Diffusion Backbone: It is simultaneously trained with visual realism and aesthetic quality rewards conditioned on the refined prompts.
+- For the DiT Backbone: It is simultaneously trained with visual realism and aesthetic quality rewards conditioned on the refined prompts.
 This aligns the generator's capabilities with the complex, detailed instructions produced by the LLM.

 ## 🛠️ Installation